phajy/AdventOfCode23/README.md

 - 11: `reverse`. `count` can be used to count numbers `true`'s in an array.
 - 12: Strings are immutable.
 Who knew?
 Also `Threads.@threads` (but don't need this with an efficient code!).
 Memoization.
 Lots to learn with this one!
 - 13: `transpose`.
+- 14: Easy to be out of phase by ±1 if not careful.